 Repot every two years for younger trees, older trees every 3 to 4 years depending on the growth.
 Use a normal deciduous soil mix.

+Box prefers to have moist soil.
+Good drainage is important to allow it to grow healthily.
 In summer it needs plenty of water, don’t let it dry out.
 But don’t over water in winter.

 © Copyright Bonsai Europe Publications